 Surgical Robot Hardware Setup and Software Preparation

-To begin, perform frame calibration following the surgical robot manual and guide to set up the hardware and software as described in the manuscript [1-TXT].
+To begin, set up the system as described in the manuscript and perform frame calibration following the surgical robot manual [1-TXT].

 WIDE: Talent at the computer performing calibration.
 TXT: To ensure accuracy, recalibrate the drill.

 Navigate to the surgical software and create a new project by selecting Start with a clean project [1].
-Then set the subject as Mouse at the top to designate the drilling coordinates to be used [2].
+Then set the subject as Mouse at the top to designate the drilling coordinate atlas to be used [2].

 SCREEN: Software is being opened and start with a clean project is being selected.